upyesp/upyesp.org/content/posts/ThinkPad USBC Charging/index.md

 Recent advances in the [USB-C specification](https://www.usb.org/sites/default/files/2021-05/USB%20PG%20USB%20PD%203.1%20DevUpdate%20Announcement_FINAL.pdf) allow for higher power USB-C charging.

-This means you can replace the bulky ThinkPad charger with a more versatile USB-C one.
+This means you can replace the bulky ThinkPad charger with a more versatile USB-C one and embrace a lighter charging solution.

 <!--more-->

-## Embrace a Lighter Charging Solution

-### The Charger
+## Charger

 ![USB-C 240W PD Charger](chargerPD240W.jpg)